nemesisdb/nemesisdb/docs/docs/tutorials/sessions/what-is-a-session.md

 ## Shared Sessions
 A session doesn't belong to a particular client via some authentication process - it can be accessed by any client with the token.
-But there may be cases where sharing a session is useful, for example a session that stores default settings which is common to many areas of the backend services.
+But there may be cases where sharing a session is useful, for example a session that stores default settings which are common to many areas of the backend services.

 You could distribute the session token amongst all clients, but this adds complexity.
 This is what shared sessions are for.